Bilimsel Raporlar

 OLIVARY STUDY - HEARING NEAR & FAR

 The brainstem sends the sound vibrations to the superior olivary to figure out that louder sounds are closer.
 Here is where it is interesting to bring in information from Scientific American Feb 2000 article on autism by Patricia Rodier.
 She notes that in autopsy studies that people with autism have a “disappeared” superior olivary!!!!
-She notes that there are other physical characteristics and brain measurement anolomalies with people with autism.
+She notes that there are other physical characteristics and brain measurement anomalies with people with autism.

 The olivaries send messages to the midbrain and this coordinates the body’s reflexes and reactions.
 The superior colliculus in the midbrain is crucial for integrating sensory information from the sensory information systems.
 It tries to bring about a unified response to experiences.
-Ratey 94 The Superior Olivary has a lot to do with timing.
+Ratey 94.
+The superior olivary has a lot to do with timing.
 It interprets information from both ears.

 THE JOURNEY CONTINUES